klojang4j/klojang-check-benchmarks/README.md

 ### Exception Handling

-In the tests where the test value every now and then fails the test, the ensuing exception is thrown into the compiler black hole as well.
+In the benchmarks where the test value fails the test every now and then , the ensuing exception is thrown into the compiler black hole as well.
 However, after some preliminary tests, we decided to run the tests with JVM option
 ```-XX:-StackTraceInThrowable```.
 In other words, the JVM will not generate a stack